HCDigitalScholarship/FastBridge/README.md

 ---
 # Deploying

-## Deploying the dev app
+## Deploying the dev app (BROKEN)

 This project is configured to automatically deploy the `dev` branch to heroku.

 The dev app is available at: https://fastbridge-dev.herokuapp.com

-*As of June 2022 the heroku dev app is deprecated due to issues with running out of ram.
+*As of June 2022 the heroku dev app is broken due to issues with running out of ram.
 We recommend just doing local development*

 ## Deploying to production

-1. Shell into the server and the cd to the FastBridge directory `cd /srv/FastBridge`
+1. Shell into the server and the cd to the FastBridge directory

+`cd /srv/FastBridge`

 #2.
 Update Python dependencies

 `source /srv/bridge_env/bin/activate`

 `pip install -r requirements.txt`

 3. Update git repo

 `git pull origin master`

 4. Restart the application

 `systemctl restart gunicorn`

 ---

 # Setting up the server
+*Some incomplete notes on setting up the server.
+See also /installation for starting config files*

 certbot --nginx -d example.url -> [2]

 cd /srv/FastBridge

 source /srv/bridge_env/bin/activate

 pip install -r requirements.txt